oar-team/oar/docs/documentation/doc_mechanisms.rst

 on the first node to send the signal to the process (SIGUSR2 or the one specified with "--signal").

-You can also use oardel_ command to send the signal.
+You can also use oardel_ command with "-c "option to send the signal.

 Scheduling
 ----------